 If your employer is still in business, contact your payroll department for a copy of your W-2.
 Some employers have a self-service option for current and former employees to print W-2s online.
 Federal law says that employers must keep copies of employee W-2s for at least four years.
 Your employer may keep them for a longer time.
 Your employer or payroll service provider may charge a fee to issue replacement W-2s.

-Ordering a Copy of Your Tax Return
+Obtaining a Copy of Your Tax Return

-To get an actual photocopy of your W-2 from the IRS, you must order your entire tax return by completing Form 4506.
+To get an actual photocopy of your W-2 from the IRS, you must order your entire tax return and W2 online by completing Form 4506.
 On the form, include the 1040 series you are requesting.
 You can get up to seven years of tax returns for a 1040 series.
 Mail Form 4506 and your payment to the IRS location stated on the form.
 Give the agency up to 60 calendar days to send you your return.

 Alternatively, you can request a free transcript of your W-2 from the IRS by completing Form 4506-T. The transcript is not an actual photocopy of your W-2, but a printout of most of the information on the form.
 It does not include state tax data.
 You can request up to 10 years of W-2 transcripts from the IRS, excluding the current tax year.
 Mail or fax Form 4506-T to the IRS at the address or fax number provided on the form.
 Alternatively, you may request a W-2 transcript by calling the IRS’s toll-free number.
 Allow the agency 10 business days to process your request.

-Requesting Duplicate W-2s From Your State
+Reporting a Duplicate W-2s Request From Your State

 If your employer withheld state taxes from your wages, you might be able to get a duplicate W-2 from your state revenue agency.
 The cost of a duplicate W-2 from the state might be less than ordering a copy of your entire tax return from the IRS.
 There may be drawbacks, however.
 For instance, duplicate W-2s from the California State Controller’s Office are available for only up to the last four years.